 To harmonize energy conversion goals with other goals in the sustainable development strategy.
 In particular, the eco-industrial park development model needs more attention with full support on the legal framework to realize initiatives, flexibly remove obstacles in the implementation process; more practical support policies and incentives for the eco-industrial park model should also be considered, to create motivation for more industrial parks to participate in this revolution.

-The 2 examples that Deep C is facing are lack of formal procedures for the use of plastic waste for road asphalt construction in industrial parks and the reuse of treated wastewater is not yet recognized as an commercial water source.
+The 2 examples that Deep C is facing are lack of formal procedures for the use of plastic waste for road asphalt construction in industrial parks and the reuse of treated wastewater is not yet recognized as a commercial water source.

-Building the future is the tagline of DEEP C and that future needs and will be sustainable.
-Sustainability is not only about environmental care, or carbon credits, but an approach to an economic growth model aiming for long-term profit and the well-being of our planet.
-DEEP C is determined to continue following this path towards net-zero and will make sure to get our tenants along with us.
+Building the future is our tagline at DEEP C. We believe that future needs and will be sustainable.
+But one should not be mistaken: Sustainability is not only about environmental care, or carbon credits, but stands for an adjusted sustainable economic growth model aiming for long-term profit in combination with the well-being of our planet and our people.
+DEEP C is determined to continue following this path towards net-zero and will make sure to get our tenants walking along with us.
 Because only together we will be able to achieve these goals.
+We thank you for the opportunity to express our views and hope they can be helpful to attract more investors and adjust the legal framework to enable faster achievement of the net zero target of Vietnam